-If you are reading this, you’ve either made a commitment to tidy by scheduling a KonMari Tidying Lesson with For the Love of Tidy or you’re considering making the leap!
+If you are reading this, you’ve booked an in-home KonMari Tidy Lesson with For the Love of Tidy or you’re considering making the leap!
 Either way, I imagine you’re wondering what to expect.
 So let’s navigate a typical Lesson from A-Z:

-Your KonMari Tidying Consultant will promptly arrive energized and ready to work.
-Your experience is called a “Lesson” rather than an “appointment” or “session,” because your consultant is teaching you an approach and providing tools that educate you on how to manage clutter once and for all.
+Your KonMari® Tidying Consultant will promptly arrive energized and ready to work.
+Your experience is called a “Lesson” rather than an “appointment” or “session,” because I’m teaching you an approach and providing tools that educate you on how to manage clutter once and for all.

 Before conquering the clutter, we start with a conversation.
 You’ll be asked to share and/or review your current challenges and envision your ideal lifestyle and living environment.
 Your consultant will be noting your responses in your copy of The Tidy Home Joy Journal, which will be provided at the top of the Lesson.
 Your ideal lifestyle and living environment provides a foundation for all decision making moving forward, therefore, it is important to complete this step first.
 The work agreement will also be reviewed and signed by both parties during this step and any outstanding questions will be answered.

 Next, we’ll get to know your home through a guided tour.
 Photos will be taken at this time (per client’s permission) to establish and record a baseline.

 Unique to the KonMari Method®, the home greeting is a way for both client and consultant to respect your space and set our intention for the Lesson.
 We will kneel together in the heart of your home and take a moment to simply be present in silence.
 This activity marks the start of the tidying “ceremony” of letting go to move forward.
 An exercise in mindfulness, clients often take a moment to appreciate their home’s current state, reflect, and release anxiety.